 If you’re trying to get content deindexed using a meta robots tag or x-robots-tag, don’t remove it from your sitemap until it’s been successfully deindexed.
 Otherwise, Google may be slower to recrawl the page.

 To potentially speed up the deindexing process further, set the lastmod date in your sitemap to the date you added the noindex tag.
 This encourages recrawling and reprocessing.

 Another trick you can do is submit a sitemap file with a lastmod date matching when you 404’d to encourage recrawl & reprocessing.— 🍌 John 🍌 (@JohnMu) 16 January 2017

 Don’t include noindexed pages in your sitemap in the long-term.
 Once content has been deindexed, remove it from your sitemap.

-If you’re worried that old, successfully deindexed content may still exist in your sitemap, check the “Noindex page sitemap” error in Ahrefs Site Audit.
+If you’re worried that old, successfully deindexed content may still exist in your sitemap, check the “Noindex page in sitemap” error in Ahrefs Webmaster Tools.

 Mistake #3: Not removing noindex directives from the production environment

 Preventing robots from crawling and indexing anything in the staging environment is a good practice.
 However, it sometimes gets pushed into production, forgotten, and your organic traffic plunges.

 Even worse, the organic traffic drop might not be that noticeable if you’re involved in a site migration using 301 redirects.
 If the new URLs contain the noindex directive or are disallowed in robots.txt, you’ll still receive organic traffic from the old ones for some time.
 It can take Google up to a few weeks to deindex the old URLs.